-All participants must check in with the organizers at the Old Spanish Trail Arena during the event to receive the event package which will include a trail pennant, a raffle ticket, a dash plaque, and any required additional information.
+All participants must check in with the organizers at the Old Spanish Trail Arena during the event to receive the event package which will include, a raffle ticket, a dash plaque, and any required additional information.
 This check in activity is only required once for the Safari.